 More than that, however, is the example of Jesus.
 Jesus prayed.
+Jesus prayed until he sweated blood.
 Jesus prayed often, and in many circumstances.
-Jesus prayed until he sweated blood.
 And if Jesus, who was one with the Father, felt the need and the value of prayer, are we not even more called to follow his actions, and pray ourselves?
-And if you are inclined to think that praying was important for Jesus, kind of an early form of his keeping touch with the home office, but think that praying isn't so important for us, then I urge you to reread the passage in Luke that we just read.
-Jesus' teachings to his disciples about prayer was anything but the equivalent of today's 'what-ever';

-instead Jesus not only affirmed the need and value of them (and us) praying, but taught them (and us) the how, the what, the when, and the why to pray.
+And if you are inclined to think that praying was important for Jesus, kind of an early form of his keeping touch via the wireless office, but that praying isn't so important for us, then I urge you to reread the passage in Luke that we just read.
+Jesus' teachings to his disciples about prayer was anything but the equivalent of today's 'what-ever'; instead Jesus not only affirmed the need and value of them (and us) praying, but taught them (and us) the what, the when, the how and the why to pray.

-The 'how' and the 'what' are in the prototype, in what we call the "Lord's Prayer", whether in the full version we like to use, or in the abbreviated version presented here in Luke.
+The 'how' is in the prototype, in what we call the "Lord's Prayer", whether in the full version we like to use, or in the abbreviated version here in Luke.
 When all else fails us, when we don't know where to turn, or what to do or say, these words will often come to our lips, and what could be more appropriate in times of such crisis?
 When times are good, and we come together in the company of friends, neighbours, and even strangers in the faith, we derive an intense sense of communion from praying these familiar words together.
 Indeed, the Lord's Prayer has been an essential component of worship in the Reformed church since the days of Luther, Zwingli, Calvin and Knox.
 In all times of our lives this prototype prayer from the lips of Jesus is a foundation upon which we can build all our other prayers.
+(I would, however, argue for a slight change - I'd like us to switch in worship from using 'debts' to using 'sins' just as it appears here in Luke's gospel - but if you think changing God's mind is tough, try changing a congregations' mind about something like this!
+I suspect that prayer will be the only way!)